-When you select a name for your web app, you must follow the naming conventions for Microsoft Azurenaming conventions for Microsoft Azure.
+When you select a name for your web app, you must follow the naming conventions for Microsoft Azure.

 - 7. Open a PowerShell console with administrator rights.
-Navigate to the folder where you unpacked the \.deploy.zip files.
+Navigate to the folder where you unpacked the .deploy.zip files.
 Navigate to the AzureDeploymentInfrastructure folder. - 8.
 In the PowerShell console, run the azureDeploy.ps1 file with the required parameters.
 You must enclose parameters in double quotation marks ("<parameter>").
 For example: